Mohul44/Engage21/README.md

 7. Teachers can record the attendance for a lecture slot and view the attendance of all students enrolled
 8. Firebase push notifications to keep users engaged scheduled 4 in a day

-## Future Extensions
-1. Will add QR code generator and barcode scanner so that attendance could be done and teacher would not require to record attendance manually
-2. For each lecture slot, teacher can add online assignments to be submitted and also access the submissions of student once they upload
-3. Adding custom avatar icon

 ## Interfaces
   1. Authentication Screens - Sign up, Sign in, forgot password!
   2. Home page - Student home page, teacher home page